rose17-creator/CodeConnect/README.md

 ## 🤖 Introduction

-Codegem is a social media platform specifically targeted to programmers.
+It is a social media platform specifically targeted to programmers.
 They can post their code snippets, maintain code streaks, collaborate on projects, and connect with friends and groups.

 ## ⚙️ Tech Stack